italoosorio/SilkBuilder-Doc/tags/Table.md

 ### autoSelect
 Defines if the first row will be auto-selected.
 This is set to *true* by default.<br>Default Value: *true*.
 ### selectable
-Determines if the rows will change their background when selected.<br>Default Value: *true*.
+Determines if the rows will change their background when selected.
+The values are true, false.<br>By default, a table row is not visually selected; change the row color if the host page is the only one visible.
+If the desire is to have the chosen row always marked selected, then the values should be set to "always."<br>Default Value: *true*.
 ### targetPage
 This indicates how the header will be placed.
 The values are:<br>- fixed: Attaches the top header and table header to the page's top.<br>- inline: Attaches the header and table header to the top of the table's location.<br>- none: No top header or table header.<br>- top-fixed: Attached top header to the page's top, no table header.<br>Default Value: *Empty*.
 ### header